S3L-ShanghaiTech/DeJITLeak/README.md

 # DeJITLeak
-This repository provides the tool for the paer "DeJITLeak: Eliminating JIT-Induced Timing Side-Channel Leaks" accepted at ECSE/FSE 2022.
+This repository provides the tool for the paper "DeJITLeak: Eliminating JIT-Induced Timing Side-Channel Leaks" accepted at ECSE/FSE 2022.

 Table of Contents
 =================